Why Should I Earn My Bachelor’s Degree Online?

 Most importantly, accrediting agencies are objective.
-All universities employ clever marketers whose jobs are to persuade students to enroll.
+All universities use clever marketers whose jobs are to persuade you to enroll.
 Accreditation helps back up a school’s claims.
-Accrediting agencies seek to make a fair assessment of a university’s academic offerings, evaluating the strength of its faculty members’ achievements and teaching abilities, for example.

 How Long Does it Take to Earn a Bachelor’s Degree?

-The National Center for Education Statistics reported that, on average, undergraduate students took 52 months, or 4.3 years, to graduate with a bachelor’s degree in 2017.
-In general, however, bachelor’s degree programs are designed to be completed in four years.
+The National Center for Education Statistics reported that, on average, undergraduate students took 52 months, or 4.3 years, to graduate with a bachelor’s degree in 2017, the most recent year for this data.
+In general, bachelor’s degree programs are designed as four-year programs.

-Undergraduates often focus their third and fourth years on upper-division courses in their chosen major.
-Many universities offer online degree-completion programs, letting students pursue their upper-division coursework online.
-You might be able to reduce the time it takes you to graduate by enrolling in an accelerated online completion program.
+Many universities offer online degree-completion programs.
+This lets you pursue upper-division coursework online.
+You might be able to reduce the time it takes to graduate by enrolling in a fast track online completion program.

 Which Is Better: Asynchronous or Synchronous Coursework?

-Asynchronous coursework means that students can study at any time, while in synchronous courses, students are expected to log on at specific times.
+Asynchronous coursework means you can study at any time.
+In synchronous courses, you log on at specific times.
 There are benefits and drawbacks to each format.

-Most universities utilize asynchronous courses because they provide students with the most flexibility.
-Online learners are still able to interact with classmates and professors using virtual discussion boards, but the drawback is that these are not in real-time, which might stop a discussion from turning into a lively debate.
+Most schools use asynchronous courses because they provide you with the most flexibility.
+Online learners can still interact with classmates and professors using virtual discussion boards.
+But the drawback is that these are not in real-time.
+This might stop a discussion from turning into a lively debate.

-Synchronous classes are delivered in real-time, allowing online learners to get immediate feedback from professors and participate in natural conversations with their peers.
-The drawback is that students do not have full control over their schedules, and they do not have the option to move through material at their own pace.
+Synchronous classes are in real-time.
+This allows online learners like you to get feedback from professors.
+You can also more easily participate in natural conversations with your peers.
+The drawback is that you don’t have full control over your schedule.
+You also don’t have the option to move through the material at your own pace.